Step 4: Full View

 Should Engineer A escalate the uncorrected discipline misrepresentation to a firm principal in writing, or continue deferring to the marketing director's unfulfilled promise of correction?

-Escalate to Firm Principal in Writing Board's choice Bring the uncorrected misrepresentation directly to a firm principal in writing, citing the applicable state board rules of professional conduct and the six-month failure to act, so that the firm has a documented internal opportunity to remedy the error before any external reporting is considered.
+O1 Bring the uncorrected misrepresentation directly to a firm principal in writing, citing the applicable state board rules of professional conduct and the six-month failure to act, so that the firm has a documented internal opportunity to remedy the error before any external reporting is considered.
+Board's choice

 The Collegial Pre-Reporting Engagement Obligation was satisfied by Engineer A's initial notification to the marketing director.
 The Graduated Internal Escalation Before External Reporting Obligation requires moving to the next internal level, a firm principal, before considering external reporting.
 The Engineering Self-Policing Obligation and the duty under II.5.a not to permit misrepresentation of one's qualifications independently compel further action after six months of inaction.
 The Staff Engineer Internal Escalation Obligation After Supervisor Inaction on Known Misrepresentation confirms that the combination of actual notification, reasonable waiting period, and continued inaction triggers an affirmative escalation duty.